MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 ### Exercise 3: Using JavaScript

+#### Scenario

+In this exercise, you will:

+- Add and link a javascript file to a view.
+- Add a function to calculate the total cost of the tickets.

+The main tasks for this exercise are as follows:

+1. Add a JavaScript file.

+2. Link the JavaScript file to a view.

+3. Write the code of the JavaScript file.

 #### Task 1: Add a JavaScript file

 1. Create a new folder with the following information: